loadero/loadero-python/README.md

 )
 ```

 The ignored value is pagination.
-It can ignored because limit and offset where
+It can ignored because pagination will contain
-not applied.
+usufull page information when limit and offset query_params have been applied.

 This will return tests whose participant timeout attribute is smaller than ten
 minutes.